DevRoopeshSingh/my_namaste_react/README.md

 Assignment 03 - Laying the Foundation

 1. What is JSX?
-    A. JSX stands for "Javascript XML" and it's a syntax extension for JavaScript often used with React.js JSX allows you to write HTML like code within your javascript code.making it easier to describe the structure of the user interface in React component
+    A. JSX stands for "Javascript XML" and it's a syntax extension for JavaScript often used with React.js JSX allows you to write HTML like code within your javascript code.
+Making it easier to describe the structure of the user interface in React component

     const element = <h1>Hello JSX!</h1>

-    In the example the '<h1>' element with text hello JSX is written using jsx syntax jsx allows you ti include html like tags and elements directly in your javascript code.Under the hood,JSX is transpiled(converted) into Javascript code that react can understand
+    In the example the '<h1>' element with text hello JSX is written using jsx syntax jsx allows you to include html like tags and elements directly in your javascript code.
+Under the hood, JSX is transpiled(converted) into Javascript code that react can understand

     Here how the above look like after transpilation